Latest stories

 1: the disciple-maker shares life, not just instruction

-In Boy Scouts, the instruction that took place before heading to a trailhead was vital—the purpose of the hike, review of the route, safety expectations such as what to do if separated, keeping the group together, proper foot gear, food and water, respecting nature and leaving no trace, and the hiker’s mindset—learn as you go and help one another.
-The real trail lessons, however, are...
+Jesus “appointed twelve that they might be with Him.” — Mark 3:14 In Boy Scouts, the instruction that took place before heading to a trailhead was vital—the purpose of the hike, review of the route, safety expectations such as what to do if separated, keeping the group together, proper foot gear, food and water, respecting nature and leaving no trace, and the hiker’s mindset—learn as you go...

 2: the Disciple-Maker’s First Tool: A Consistent Example